gamita/demo-rl-supply-chain/README.md

 ## References

-Please refer to the links below.
+Please refer to the following links.

 1. **" Start Reinforcement Learning with RL4J "**